The Metchosin Schoolhouse was opened in the spring of 1872 and is the first school building opened in British Columbia after confederation.

 In its early years, the Metchosin School also served as a community gathering place.
 Political meetings were held there as well as dances, concerts and social gatherings of many kinds.
 Also, church services were conducted in the school until St. Mary’s Church was completed in 1873.

 The original building had a shed roof rear addition which for a time served as housing for the first teacher.
-This addition was the full width of the building and is evidenced by the exterior door (presently unused) on the rear wall of the main room.
+This addition was the full width of the building.
 The present rear addition was built in 1972 to house an oil furnace including a concrete block chimney and the room was later converted to the archive room.

-It was relocated in 1959 to its present location
+The schoolhouse was relocated in 1959 to its present location.

 On the school’s one-hundredth birthday in 1972, it ceased life as a school and became a museum.
 Today the Metchosin Schoolhouse Museum houses one of the earliest and most complete collections of school records and artifacts.